 So I bury my head in the sand and then I am sorry.
 Pot-bound plants are severely handicapped.

 Survival is compromised.
 Fully 80 percent of roots are already dead.
-Those still alive are trapped in the center of the pot.
+Those still alive may be trapped in the center of the pot.

-Treatment calls for a big dose of tough love.
+Treatment calls for massive doses of tough love.

-Many times I’ve had to cut into root balls with a sharp knife and tear apart roots and drastically prune dark dead roots so space opens up for new roots to emerge.
-These are often the plant’s only hope of survival.
+Many times I’ve had to cut deep into root balls with a sharp knife and tear apart roots and drastically prune dark dead roots so space opens up for new roots to emerge.
+New roots are often the plant’s only hope of survival.

 Bob and I particularly check for older, woody twisted or curling roots.
 These are summarily clipped unless they can be straightened (usually not).